ethereum/homestead-guide/source/account-management.rst

   Repeat passphrase:
   "0xb2f69ddf70297958e582a0cc98bce43294f1007d"

-.. note:: Remember to use a strong and randomly generated password.
+..
+Note:: Remember to use a strong and randomly generated password.

 We just created our first account.
 If we try to list our accounts again we can see our new account: